Why Estrogen Dominance Occurs After Menopause

-Well, what causes androgens to spike is insulin.
+Well, what causes androgens to spike is Fat Storing Hormone.

-So, if you have an insulin problem or insulin resistance, you can get high androgens and PCOS from that, too.
+So, if you have an Fat Storing Hormone problem or Fat Storing Hormone resistance, you can get high androgens and PCOS from that, too.

 When men have too many androgens, this will convert to estrogen and that’s what causes the man breasts, the prostrate to enlarge, and the low libido.